BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Middleware.BestMatch/README.md

     PM> Install-Package Bot.Builder.Community.Middleware.BestMatch
 ```

+### Sample

+A basic sample for using this component can be found [here](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/tree/master/samples/BestMatch%20Middleware%20Sample).

 ### Usage

 BestMatchMiddleware is an abstract class, so you need to implement it yourself to use it, before adding it to your middleware pipeline.